rivas-lab/covid19/snpnet/README.md

 To characterize predictive models for biomarkers and blood measurements, we fit multivariate predictive models for each trait using `snpnet` package[1,2,3].
 The `snpnet` method and `BASIL` algorithm is described in our preprint[1] and its enhanced implementation is described in another preprint[2].
 The `R` package is available in our GitHub repository[3].

-## List of traits
+## List of 61 traits used in our analysis

-[`pheno.info.tsv`](pheno_info.tsv) has the list of 66 traits used in this analysis.
+[`pheno.info.tsv`](pheno.info.tsv) has the list of 66 traits used in this analysis.
 This consists of 35 blood and urine biomaker traits[4] and 31 blood measurements[5].
 The phenotype definition of the blood measurements are described in this paper[6].

 ## Our PRS models